About this item

 Highlights

-- The spinosaurs - the controversial group that includes the largest land predator of all time, the awe-inspiring Spinosaurus - are brought to life in this cutting-edge review.
+- The spinosaurs - the dinosaur group that includes the largest land predator of all time, the awe-inspiring Spinosaurus - star in this cutting-edge review.

 - About the Author: David Hone is a palaeontologist at Queen Mary University of London.